Interim v Final Parenting Orders

-Interim Orders are temporary orders made by the Court until Final Orders can be made.
-The nature of the family law system in Melbourne means that most parties will wait approximately 12 months for a Final Hearing.
+Interim Orders are temporary orders made by the court until Final Orders can be made.
+The nature of the family law system means that most parties will wait 12 months or longer for a Final Hearing.
 Therefore, parties often require parenting orders to be made prior to a Final Hearing.

 - The allocation of parental responsibility, including whether one parent has sole parental responsibility for making decisions relating to the care, welfare and development of the children or whether parental responsibility is to be equally shared between the parties;

 - With which parent the children shall live and the amount of time they will spend with the other parent, including time during the week, on weekends, during special occasions and during the school holiday periods;

 - The frequency of communication between the children and the parents;

 - For the parties to attend upon a family consultant for the preparation of a family report;

 - For a party to be restrained from doing something, for example, taking the children interstate;

 - For a party to undergo drug testing; or